 - Evaluate your needs: When you’re looking for car insurance, pay attention to customer ratings, deductibles, coverage and any discounts you might be able to take advantage of.
 Keep your driving history, credit score and vehicle specifications in mind so you can understand what you can expect in an annual premium.

 - Consider state factors: According to the South Dakota Department of Labor and Regulation, all drivers are required to have $25,000 per person in bodily injury and $50,000 per accident; property damage of $25,000 per accident; uninsured motorist of $25,000 per person and $50,000 per accident; and underinsured motorist of $25,000 per person and $50,000 per accident.

 Car insurance discounts in South Dakota

 You may have noticed that average premiums seem much pricier than what your friends or family may be paying.
 That’s because national, regional and state averages usually don’t take into account the variety of discounts that most customers are able to add on to their premium or deductible.
-We’ve looked through our top four insurance companies in South Dakota and put together some of the best discounts they offer to customers.
+These are the best auto insurance discounts in South Dakota.

 Frequently asked questions

 What is the cheapest car insurance in South Dakota?

 State Farm has the lowest average premium for car insurance in South Dakota.
 However, your premium will vary depending on your driving history, age, gender, grades (if applicable) and credit history.

 What information is needed to get car insurance in South Dakota?